sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 <br><br>
 Raised by BSIM, BOSS, Senior Advisors
 <Br><Br>
-Adding 3.
-Coherent set of actions / Governance / Produce standard definition of “IT Product” and “IT Solutions”.
+Adding in section "3.
+Coherent set of actions" the action "Governance / Produce standard definition of IT Product and IT Solutions”.
 This definition needs endorsements from more than one stakeholder.
     </td>
   </tr>